B.A. (Hons.), LL.B

 Beriah graduated from the University of Alberta in 2003 with a BSc. degree in Occupational Therapy.
 Since then, she has worked as an occupational therapist in Canada and London, UK.
 Beriah started her career with strong pediatric expertise in the areas of early intervention, neurorehabilitation and developmental disabilities.
 With her ongoing passion for learning and mentoring the next generation of professionals, Beriah worked in Policy and Practice with the British Association of Occupational Therapists and the College of Occupational Therapist, and has lectured at Oxford-Brookes University, Oxford, UK.
 Beriah has specialized in acute neurology and the rehabilitation and management of musculoskeletal injuries.
 Beriah continues her professional development and regularly engages in clinical research, presenting at the 2017 American Association of Occupational Therapists Annual Conference in Philadelphia, PA.

 Beriah is a member of the Canadian Association of Occupational Therapist and is registered to practice in the province of BC with the College of Occupational Therapists of British Columbia.

-Our newest member, Erin, graduated from the University of Alberta in 2016.
+One of our newest members, Erin, graduated from the University of Alberta in 2016.
 During her training she was exposed to a broad array of practice areas including brain injury, adult addiction and mental health; acute medicine; and home care.
 Erin began her career in acute care within the public sector and acquired experience working within surgical, vascular, CCU/ICU, geriatric, and general internal medicine.
-Since moving to Victoria, Erin has focused on community health services and acute neurosciences and will soon be offering her services in Campbell River and surrounding areas.
+Erin has focused on community health services and acute neurosciences and will soon be offering her services in Campbell River and surrounding areas.